snehakhobragade90/renovate-integrations/README.md

 ### Auto Changelog

 In your repo's `Jenkinsfile`, you will want to have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files.
-This can be done ahead of receiving the onboarding PR branch, or when you recieve it, you can add it as a commit to that branch.
+This can be done ahead of receiving the onboarding PR branch, or when you recieve it, you can add it as a commit to that branch (simply by editing the file in the branch of the PR through the web in GitHub works fine).

 ```groovy
 indy {